igors96/PokerHand/README.md

 ![hand ranks poker](https://user-images.githubusercontent.com/67437213/160733480-17037b8a-a481-4d9b-80e4-36299d285a2b.JPG)

 ### Royal Flush or Royal Straight Flush: is the major hand rank that can be appear in a poker hand, but its probability of appearance is 0.000154%.
 The sequence is: A, K, Q, J, 10, all of the same suit.
+There's no possibility to have a tiebreaker in this case.

 ### Straight Flush: is the second main hand rank.
 Its probability of appearance is 0.00139%.
 It happens when there are five cards in denomination sequence, which the high value is from 6 to K(13) and in the same suit.
+The tiebreaker is by the high value of the sequence.

 ### Four of a kind: is the third in the list of hand ranks.
 Its probability of appearance is 0.02401%.
 Happens when there are four cards of the same denomination.
+The tiebreaker is by the high value of the four of a kind.

 ### Full house: is the fourth in the list of hand ranks.
 Its probability of appearance is 0.1441%.
 It's described when there are three cards of the same denomination and two of another denomination.
+The tiebreaker consists in analyzing the high value of the three of a kind in the hand.

 ### Flush: is the fifth in the list of hand ranks.
 Its probability of appearance is 0.1965%.
 Happens when there are five cards of the same suit, but not in denomination sequence.
+The tiebreaker is the high value of the card, and goes like that until break the tie.
+It's possible to have a draw if ties in all comparisons.

 ### Straight: is the sixth in the list of hand ranks.
 Its probability of appearance is 0.3925%.
 It happens when there are five cards in denomination sequence, not necessarily in the same suit.
+The tiebreaker is by the high value of the sequence.

 ### Three of a kind: is the seventh in the list of hand ranks.
 Its probability of appearance is 2.1128%.
 Happens when there are three cards of the same denomination.
+The tiebreaker consists in analyzing the high value of the three of a kind.

 ### Two pair: is the eighth in the list of hand ranks.
 Its probability of appearance is 4.7539%.
 Happens when there are two cards of the same denomination and two cards of another denomination.
+The tiebreaker consists in analyzing the high value of the two pairs.

 ### One pair: is the ninth in the list of hand ranks.
 Its probability of appearance is 42.2569%.
 Happens when there are two cards of the same denomination.

 ### High card: is the last in the list of hand ranks.
 Its probability of appearance is 50.1177%.
-Happens when there are two cards of the same denomination and two cards of another denomination.
+Happens when there aren't any of the another 9 hand ranks.
+The card with the highest denomination is considered.